Universal-Basic-Compute/serenissima/backend/docs/activities.md

          - Else, create `idle` activity.
        - Else (not at workplace): create `goto_work` activity.
      - Else (no workplace): create `idle` activity.
-   - If pathfinding for any travel activity fails, or no other suitable activity can be determined: create an `idle` activity.
+   - If pathfinding for any travel activity fails, or no other suitable activity can be determined (and not eating): create an `idle` activity.

 ### Pathfinding for Travel Activities